 May I bring food into the Museum or gardens?
 No, we do not allow patrons to bring food and drink to the Museum.
-You may purchase light refreshments during your visit and enjoy them in our garden.
+You may purchase and enjoy refreshments in our Garden Café.
 No food or beverages are allowed in the galleries.

 Is the Sculpture Garden open during the winter?
 Yes, the Sculpture Garden is open year-round.
 However, during heavy rains, the garden is closed.
 Sections of the garden can remain closed for several days following rains.